Keri Gilder, CEO of Colt, explains why taking a sustainable approach to IT aligns with their core business strategy

-At Colt you place a real focus on sustainability through your CSR policies, particularly in areas such as energy consumption and emissions.
+Cistor: At Colt you place a real focus on sustainability through your CSR policies, particularly in areas such as energy consumption and emissions.
 How important for you as a business is remanufactured IT within that?

-Sustainability matters across all levels of the organisation and is central to how Colt operates.
+Keri Gilder: Sustainability matters across all levels of the organisation and is central to how Colt operates.
 As a global network provider, IT infrastructure is integral to what we do and it’s extremely important that we’re environmentally mindful of how we procure it.

 I think there are two reasons why remanufactured IT is important to our strategy.
 Firstly, it helps us reduce the carbon emissions of our supply chain, which contributes to lowering our Scope 3 GHG footprint.
 Secondly, it plays a key role in our Zero Waste to Landfill aim.
 We want to ensure sustainability by design and remanufactured IT is an integral part of that.
 We have to think about circularity and designing out waste, and that includes considering upgradeability, repair, second use and spares.
 A circular economy is much more environmentally sound than the traditional linear model, so we aim to use resources for longer and purchase remanufactured IT to minimise virgin materials where possible.
-This leads to an indirect reduction in CO2 emissions and, importantly, preventing toxic materials from entering waste streams.
+This leads to an indirect reduction in CO2 emissions and, importantly, prevents toxic materials from entering waste streams.

-Colt is a global leader in networking and communications, and as such, your success goes hand-in-hand with the technical resilience and performance of the solutions you provide to your clients.
+C: Colt is a global leader in networking and communications, and as such, your success goes hand-in-hand with the technical resilience and performance of the solutions you provide to your clients.
 The misperception though is that remanufactured equipment is less reliable – what has been your experience?

-Technical resilience and high performance are a priority for Colt and we won’t put these at risk.
+KG: Technical resilience and high performance are a priority for Colt and we won’t put these at risk.
 We’ve never experienced any problems with the remanufactured equipment we have from Cistor (part of the Circularity First Group).
 In fact, we’ve created a proactive, resilient supply chain which allows for savings both in terms of cost and carbon.
-The equipment also comes with warranty, so we know that we’re receiving reliable items.
+The equipment also comes with a warranty, so we know that we’re receiving reliable items.

-What benefits do you see from working with a company like Cistor?
+C: What benefits do you see from working with a company like Cistor?

-Working with Cistor (part of the Circularity First Group) ensures we receive an authorised remanufactured product whilst preventing the need for virgin materials and reducing the carbon impact.
+Working with Cistor ensures we receive an authorised remanufactured product whilst preventing the need for virgin materials and reducing the carbon impact.
 The remanufactured IT market can be challenging and as an authorised reseller, the quality guarantee from Cistor gives us welcome peace of mind.
 Cistor has helped us create a resilient supply chain through its proactive approach to sourcing items we need, planning for the future and keeping stock for us.
 This means we never run out of supplies, helping us provide a seamless service to our customers.

-In your opinion, what needs to happen for the wider tech industry to adopt similar mainstream sustainable IT practices?
+C: In your opinion, what needs to happen for the wider tech industry to adopt similar mainstream sustainable IT practices?

-We need to grow awareness of how ethically important sustainable IT practices are, of the economic benefits they can bring and the next steps we can take as an industry.
+KG: We need to grow awareness of how ethically important sustainable IT practices are, of the economic benefits they can bring and the next steps we can take as an industry.
 Education is key.
 If technology leaders know more about the circular economy and the solutions available, such as remanufactured IT, they can make more informed, sustainable decisions around supply chains and equipment usage.

 Collaboration and communication are also important.
 We need to work together to drive real change and become a sustainable industry, remembering the aim of benefitting our planet however best we can.
 Sharing best practice, ideas and recommendations are great ways we can work across our sector to have a positive environmental impact.